Department of Labor Logo United States Department of Labor

 • Next, calculate the OEWS confidence interval.

-• For the ORS estimate, calculate the confidence interval.
+• If an ORS point estimate is available, calculate the confidence interval.

 Using the lower bounds will provide a smaller number of workers with selected job requirements and using the upper bounds will provide more workers with those requirements.